trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ###### yarn_ha_enabled

 Determines if HA on YARN is enabled.
-This config option requires at least 2 nodes with installed `hadoop-master*` roles.
+This config option requires at least 2 nodes with installed `hadoop-master*` roles: `hadoop-master-primary`, `hadoop-master-secondary`.

 Possible values:
 - true (default)